 For someone to be found guilty of HS 11550 the prosecutor must prove the following elements.

-For instance, you can drink alcohol (a drug) and legally drive a motor vehicle so long as you are not impaired or have a blood alcohol concentration level of under 0.08% under Vehicle Code 23152(b).
-Under H & S 11550, however, you need not appear or act impaired, at least to a certain degree, to be convicted under this code section.
-You also face DUI as well as a violation of HS 11550 if you used a narcotic that impaired your ability to drive.
+You need not appear or act impaired, at least to a certain degree, to be convicted under this code section.
+You also could face DUI charges as well as a violation of HS 11550 if you used a narcotic that impaired your ability to drive.

 The schedules of controlled substances contain the following commonly used drugs in order of their determined potential for abuse and harm with a few examples of each5: